Density ratio model for multiple types of survival data with empirical likelihood: Introduction

 \section{Introduction}

 In a single observational study where multiple types of partially observed data are available or where the participant-level data from multiple independent studies are combined, it is crucial that the statistical analysis efficiently utilizes all available data \citep{riley}.
 For example, in a windowed sampling study design, where subjects are observed if their failure time impinges on a preset sampling window, the observed data can consist of a combination of right-censored failure times and left-truncated right-censored failure times \citep{barth, campo, shaba, welch}.
-In contrast, multiple data sets of the same type of failure time data can be merged into a single data set to model the failure time survival function and the factors affecting the failure-time distribution \citep{mcvit, wolfs}.
+In contrast, multiple data sets of the same type of failure time data can be merged into a single data set to model the failure time survival function and the factors affecting the failure time distribution \citep{mcvit, wolfs}. \com{The analysis of right-censored failure time data or left-truncated failure time data, separately, have been well studied in the literature.
+For a sample of right-censored failure time data, the Kaplan--Meier estimator is the nonparametric maximum likelihood estimator (NPMLE) of the failure time survival function \citep{kapla}. \cite{wang} proposed an adjusted version of the Kaplan--Meier estimator to account for the presence of left-truncation.
+Later, \cite{asgha} and \cite{asgha2} derived the survival function NPMLE for length-biased (i.e. uniform left-truncation distribution) right-censored data and established the estimator's asymptotic properties.
+The analysis of length-biased right-censored failure time data drawn from prevalent cohort studies with follow-up continues to be actively researched with recent results in diverse areas including the derivations of uniform confidence bands for hazard functions, high-dimensional variable selection, dependence measures and density ratio modelling \citep{he, rabhi, shari, zhu}.}